MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 ![Python Version](https://img.shields.io/badge/Python-3.10-blue)
 ![FFmpeg](https://img.shields.io/badge/FFmpeg-Latest-red)

-This Project demonstrates a simplified interface for interaction with the FFMPEG DNN functions.
+This Project demonstrates a simplified interface for interaction with the new FFmpeg DNN classification filter that uses CLIP and CLAP.
+This implementation currently is only availiable on my Fork.

 ## 🔍 Features